ab4d/Ab4d.SharpEngine.Samples.Web/README.md

 To check the Ab4d.SharpEngine for desktop and mobile devices see the [Ab4d.SharpEngine.Samples on GitHub](https://github.com/ab4d/Ab4d.SharpEngine.Samples).

 > [!IMPORTANT]
-> Ab4d.SharpEngine for browser (Ab4d.SharpEngine.Web assembly) is in beta and is not yet ready for production.
+> Ab4d.SharpEngine for browser (Ab4d.SharpEngine.Web assembly) is in beta and is not yet ready for production (it will expire on 2025-12-31).

 ### Quick start guide